Kiyoshi364/websemantica/docs/main.typ

-the literal is not a language-tagged string, and the second inner value ```pl Repr``` is a prolog string which is a string representation of the literal.
+the literal is not a language-tagged string, and the second inner value ```pl Repr``` is a prolog string which is the string representation of the literal.

 The RDF framework considers
 literals with the same type,
-but different underlying string representations, to be different nodes.
+but different underlying string representations, to be different resources.
 For instance,
 using
 ```pl IntegerType = 'http://www.w3.org/2001/XMLSchema#integer'```,